On This Page

 Brackendale Eagles Provincial Park

 The Squamish River Valley has long been recognized as one of the most significant areas of wintering bald eagles (Haliaeetus leucocephalus) in North America.
-In the 1994 bird count, Squamish had the world record count of 3,769 eagles.
+In the 1994 winter eagle count, Squamish had the world record count of 3,769 eagles.
 The river’s riparian area provides suitable habitat for roosting, perching and feeding.
-The prolific runs of chum salmon (Onc orhynchuus keta) in the Squamish, Cheakamus, and Mamquam rivers attract eagles from all over the Pacific Northwest from November to February each year.
+Runs of chum salmon (Oncorhynchuus keta) in the Squamish, Cheakamus, and Mamquam rivers attract eagles from all over the Pacific Northwest and the interior of British Columbia from November to February of each year.

 Park Size: 755 hectares

-Special Notes: Eagle viewing is at its peak from mid-December to mid-January but significant numbers of eagles may be present from mid-November to mid-February.
 Eagle viewing is best enjoyed by the public from areas outside the park boundaries.
-The main “Eagle Run” viewing facility is located on the municipal dyke, across from the Easter Seal Camp on Government Road in Brackendale.
-Exit Highway 99 at Mamquam Road and head north on Government Road to the viewing area.
+The main “Eagle Run” viewing facility is located on the Eagle Run dyke, across from the Easter Seals Camp at 41015 Government Road in Brackendale.
+Exit Highway 99 at Garibaldi Way and head north on Government Road to the viewing area.
 An interpretive display explains the eagles and salmon life cycle.

 Location and MapsPlease note: Any maps listed are for information only - they may not represent legal boundaries and should not be used for navigation.